 Alternatively, you can use Rewrap by stkb extension if Vim inteferes with your current settings.

 We hope that this article helped you learn how to set up word wrap in VSCode to build up a better programming workflow.
-You may also want to see our guide on Spell Check Extensions for VSCode or how to integrate ZSH terminal to VSCode.
+You may also want to see our guide on Spell Check Extensions for VSCode, how to integrate ZSH terminal to VSCode and how to format JSON in VSCode.